Skip to content

 For smaller trades, Wix’s features usually suffice to vend

 WordPress conforms to necessity with the propensity to scale.
-Thanks to open-source software offering thousands of plugins, there are more options.
+Thanks to open-source software, which offers thousands of plugins, there are more options.

-WordPress takes the limelight regarding blogging because it is explicitly cut out for bloggers.
+WordPress takes the limelight in the blogging world because it is explicitly designed for bloggers.

-Albeit full-time bloggers can customize the content and categorize it proficiently, it takes work to use WordPress.
+Although full-time bloggers can customize the content and categorize it proficiently, it still requires effort to use WordPress effectively.

-Although Wix’s intuitive blog lacks some functionality, it suffices for hobby blogging as it only requires adding some content.
+Although Wix’s intuitive blog lacks some functionality, it is sufficient for hobby blogging, as it only requires adding content.

 Summary

-• WordPress’ steeper learning curve makes it harder to use than Wix.
+• WordPress’s steeper learning curve makes it harder to use than Wix.

 • While a beginner may encounter some glitches with WordPress, Wix prides itself on an easy-to-use drag-and-drop system requiring zero coding knowledge.

-• Technical know-know there are no limits to WordPress limitation.
+• With technical know-how, there are no limitations to WordPress.

-• There is a massive number of designs and themes to start.
+• There is a vast number of designs and themes to choose from.

-• WordPress heavily depends on plugins for added functionality such as eCommerce or SEO, whereas Wix provides more basic, easy-to-use, intuitive options for these same functionalities.
+• WordPress heavily relies on plugins for added functionality, such as eCommerce or SEO, whereas Wix provides more basic, easy-to-use, and intuitive options for these same functionalities.

-• WordPress is exclusive for higher-tier plans but is more scalable for larger enterprises.
+• WordPress is exclusive to higher-tier plans but is more scalable for larger enterprises.
 It allows for more storage and stability for high-bandwidth sites.

 Wix vs WordPress: Are You Set For Your Pick?